cinaq/pv-zone-operator/README.md

 - `get`, `list`, `watch` on persistentvolumeclaims
 - `get`, `list`, `watch` on nodes
 - `get`, `list`, `watch`, `update`, `patch` on persistentvolumes

+## Resource Requirements

+The operator is lightweight and has the following resource requests and limits:

+- CPU: 100m (request and limit)
+- Memory: 128Mi (request and limit)

 ## Community, discussion, contribution, and support